munificent/craftinginterpreters/book/chunks-of-bytecode.md

 I could go on, but I don't want this to turn into a sermon.
 Also, I don't pretend to be an expert on *how* to test languages.
-I just want you to internalize how important is is *that* you test yours.
+I just want you to internalize how important it is *that* you test yours.
 Seriously.
 Test your language.
 You'll thank me for it.

 </div>